What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Transformational Leader Helping Group Members

-By being empowering and responsive, transformational leaders help group members go beyond simply participating and actually feel inspired and motivated to take on the role of leaders themselves.
+By being empowering and responsive, transformational leaders help group members go beyond simply participating and feel inspired and motivated to take on leadership roles themselves.

 Improved Well-Being